DASANIDrinker/CarRental-App-Management-System/README.md

 > A Vue.js project<br>
 > <br>
 > A Management System written in javascript.
-It is designed to help the employee at the car rental company to update, check and delete orders and other informations
+It is designed to help the employee at the car rental company to update, check and delete orders and other informations <br>
+> <br>
+> All the pages shown below has a search bar at the top of the page.
+Next to the search bar is a green button for creating new object.
+The blue and red buttons represent edition and deletion of objects.<br>
+> <br>
+> Some of the objects can be sorted in terms of different attributes in either ascending and descending order.
 ## Build Setup

 ``` bash